awesomeDataTool/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

-- Removed unused setting: ``cluster.graceful_stop.reallocate`` from code, data dictionary and docs.
+- Removed setting: ``cluster.graceful_stop.reallocate`` as it had no effect on the a node graceful stop (despite what was documented).

 - Added a node check that checks the JVM version under which CrateDB is running.
 We recommend users to upgrade to JVM 11 as support for older